(estimated 7 minute read time)

 The trench coat should be a wardrobe staple that can be used for a variety of occasions but when it comes to the races, colour and fabric are your main considerations.
 Bright, bold colours such as red can create a chic statement look, perfect if you want to stand out at any racing event.
 Beige is still all the rage at the races too, so in a similar vein to headwear, the neutral colour palette is set to be a key trend this winter.

 Timeless, versatile, and eternally en vogue, tweed will also always be a showstopper at any racing event.
-No matter whether its twill, barleycorn, herringbone or houndstooth, tweed offers an effortlessly elegant country look, guaranteed to deliver both practicality and style.
+No matter whether it’s twill, barleycorn, herringbone or houndstooth, tweed offers an effortlessly elegant country look, guaranteed to deliver both practicality and style.

 The blazer on the other hand is a modish, trans-seasonal wardrobe essential that can create a sharp tailored silhouette worn open or closed.
 Slightly more casual than the trench coat, the blazer is a definitive racing garment.